-The Native Pollinator Task Force (NPTF) is recruiting Ambassadors from each of the 36 communities in the SuAsCo watershed to help us restore native pollination systems (the needs of both pollinators and plants) by providing specific habitat requirements and reducing threats for at-risk pollinators.
+The Native Pollination Systems Task Force (NPSTF) is recruiting Ambassadors from each of the 36 communities in the SuAsCo watershed to help us restore native pollination systems (the needs of both pollinators and plants) by providing specific habitat requirements and reducing threats for at-risk pollinators.

 Education and Outreach

 - Assist in spreading the message about threatened pollination systems and the solutions to turning the crisis around.
-The NPTF will provide materials and references.
+The NPSTF will provide materials and references.

 - Distribute information, including plant lists, guidelines, and toolkits that target at-risk pollination systems.
-The NPTF will provide resources and publications.
+The NPSTF will provide resources and publications.

 - Create a new native pollinator conservation group in a town, or work within an existing group, such as the conservation commission, local land trust, or sustainability committee.